johnwcowan/subsetg-book/intro-030-cond.md

 that return a value, but by using this approach, any number of values can be returned.
 As a matter of style, a procedure should not use both methods.

-Note also that the line break within the string is completely ignored, so we need a space before "your new balance".
+(A line break within a character string is completely ignored, so I added a space before "your new balance".)

 ## The `SELECT` statement

 The `SELECT` statement is the analogue of `switch` in other languages.
-There are two formats, one with a value after `SWITCH` and one without.
+There are two formats, one with a value after `SELECT` and one without.

 ## First `SELECT` format